Playtech: History

 In November 2018, founder Teddy Sagi sold his remaining shares in Playtech.
 Though Sagi had been steadily reducing his holdings in the company, the final sale came not long after investor Jason Ader urged the company to shed its remaining ties to Sagi, whose ongoing involvement Ader claimed might have hindered Playtech's U.S. market ambitions.

 In April 2020, Playtech appointed non-executive director Claire Milne as interim chairman after former chair Alan Jackson indicated his intention to step down following the company's 2020 annual general meeting.

 On May 29, 2020, Playtech agreed to pay £3.5 million to responsible gambling charities following the suicide of 25-year-old Chris Bruney, a customer at the company's TitanBet and Winner gambling sites who lost over £119,000 in the five days prior to his death, during which time he was issued multiple bonuses by managers of the sites’ VIP programs.
 The UK Gambling Commission had planned to impose a £3.5 million penalty on Playtech subsidiary PT Entertainment Services after identifying “serious systemic failings in the way PTES managed its social responsibility and anti-money laundering processes” but the company surrendered its UK licenses before the penalty could be imposed.
 Following media reports of the controversy, Playtech agreed to pay the £3.5 million and chairperson Claire Milne promised to personally apologize to Bruney's family.

 In August 2020, Playtech began offering online casino games via Bet365’s New Jersey-licensed website, marking the company's debut in the US regulated online gambling market.

 In August 2020 Playtech confirmed that it was exploring a potential sale of trading technology division to TradeTech.

 As part of its divestment of its casual and mobile game sectors, Playtech announced it had sold YoYo Games to Opera Software in January 2021 for US$10 million.

+On 11 October 2021, Playtech announced the partnership with Holland Casino for the development of their online casino environment.

 On 18 October 2021, Aristocrat Leisure announced that it had made an offer to acquire Playtech for US$3.7 billion.
+The transaction was abandoned nine months later due to challenging market conditions.

+On 26 September 2025, Playtech announced the commencement of a share buyback program worth up to £43.7 million (€50 million), aiming to repurchase ordinary shares through March 2026.